-The Company establishes reserves for litigation and other claim costs when management believes a loss is probable and reasonably estimable.
-As of June 30, 2011 and December 31, 2010, the Company recorded litigation and other claim-related accrued liabilities of \$1.9 million and \$1.8 million, respectively.
-The Company does not have any material litigation or other claim contingency matters assessed as reasonably possible.
+The Company records accrued liabilities for litigation and other claim costs when management believes a loss is probable and reasonably estimable.
+When management believes there is at least a reasonable possibility that a material loss or an additional material loss may have been incurred, the Company discloses (i) an estimate of the possible loss or range of loss in excess of the amount accrued; or (ii) a statement that such an estimate cannot be made.
+As of September 30, 2011 and December 31, 2010, the Company recorded litigation and other claim-related accrued liabilities of \$1.6 million and \$1.8 million, respectively.
+The Company does not have any material litigation or other claim contingency matters assessed as at least reasonably possible that would require disclosure in the financial statements.